 Celaledin Karatay greatly contributed to the science and art of the period in which he lived.

-Tiles in these photos, from the Kubad Abad Palace, are on exhibition in the Karatay Museum.
+Tiles in these photos, from the Kubad Abad Palace, are exhibited in the Karatay Museum.

 HOCA HASAN MOSQUE (13th Century)